Museum protesters denounce Picasso's treatment of women | Entertainment

 A professor from a Barcelona art school has staged a protest at a museum dedicated to Pablo Picasso intending to shed light on the Spanish painter's sometimes callous behaviour towards women.
 Maria Llopis and seven of her female students appeared at the Picasso Museum wearing t-shirts that read "Picasso, women abuser" and others that referred to Dora Maar, a French artist who is believed to have suffered abuse by Picasso during their relationship in the 1930s and 1940s.

-A professor from a Barcelona art school has staged a protest at a museum dedicated to Pablo Picasso intending to shed light on the Spanish painter's sometimes callous behaviour towards women.

-Maria Llopis and seven of her female students appeared at the Picasso Museum wearing t-shirts that read "Picasso, women abuser" and others that referred to Dora Maar, a French artist who is believed to have suffered abuse by Picasso during their relationship in the 1930s and 1940s.
 The protest last week echoed the global debate on men's treatment of women, led by the #MeToo movement, which includes reassessing the conduct of deceased personalities as well as the living.
+In Spain, women's rights have moved to the political forefront in recent years after several high-profile rape and abuse cases.

+Llopis, 45, said she wanted to make a low-key protest to say that the museum was not putting enough focus on Picasso's female relationships, in particular in Maar's work and her troubled life after their break-up.
 "It was not an attack on Picasso," she said.
 "I don't believe at all in cancel culture.
 I believe in the truth, in not hiding things."

-The Picasso Museum was not available for comment to Reuters.
+The museum director, Emmanuel Guigon, said he respected the protest and deemed the debate it prompted fundamental.
+He said that a talk next autumn on Picasso's relationship with women and exhibitions on the issue were already planned.
+"We cannot look at Picasso's work and life as we did 20, 40 or 50 years ago," he said.
+"It can always be looked with new and critical eyes, but we will not remove Picasso's work from art history."

-Its director, Emmanuel Guigon, told La Vanguardia newspaper that he respected the protest and that Picasso was undeniably "machista" but that he did not know of cases of physical abuse.
-The museum is planning a debate in November on the artist's relationship with women, he said.
+He said that Picasso was undeniably "very machista" but that he did not know of cases of physical abuse.
+Picasso, who lived from 1881 to 1973, had many relationships throughout his life.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)